ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## multiMatchAny(haystack, [pattern_1, pattern_2, ..., pattern_n])

 The same as `match`, but returns 0 if none of the regular expressions are matched and 1 if any of the patterns matches.
-It uses [hyperscan](https://github.com/intel/hyperscan) algorithm.
+It uses [hyperscan](https://github.com/intel/hyperscan) library.
 For patterns to search substrings in a string, it is better to use `multiSearchAny` since it works much faster.

 Note: this function is in experimental mode because of some [issues](https://github.com/intel/hyperscan/issues/141).
 The length of any of the `haystack` string must be less than 2<sup>32</sup> bytes otherwise the exception is thrown.
 This restriction takes place because of hyperscan API.